IB - International Baccalaureate (Etelä-Tapiolan lukio)

 School nurse and doctor

-School nurse is at school on Mondays, Tuesdays and Thursdays 8-16 and on Fridays 8-14.
-During the nurse’s walk-in hours (11.00-11.30 above mentioned days) you can visit the nurse without booking an appointment in advance.
+School nurse is at school from Monday to Friday.
+During the nurse’s walk-in hours (11.00-11.30) you can visit the nurse without booking an appointment in advance.
 The walk-in hours are meant for acute issues.

 Student Health Services aim to maintain and promote students’ health, well-being and ability to study.
 The school nurse also helps with questions about vaccines, sexuality, birth control, substance abuse or mental health or other health-related matters.